 - How do courts determine who receives custody?

 - If I gain custody, will I get child support?

 - Can I refuse visitation if my ex doesn’t contribute child support?

 - Will my child have a say in the matter?

 - How long do you think this case will last?

-If you plan on filing for custody of your child or need help developing a solid parenting and visitation plan, you need the experience of a professional family law attorney such as Mr. Vergis.
+If you plan on filing for custody of your child or need help developing a solid parenting and visitation plan, you need the extensive experience of a family law attorney in Shreveport and Bossier City, LA.
 At the Law Offices of Michael J. Vergis, we provide families with unparalleled service in a competent and caring manner.
 We want to ensure the best outcome for you and your child.
 Call us today at 318-698-3724 or complete the contact form on our home page to request your consultation.